davisjoseph6/AI-pour-Handberton/README.md

 # AI-pour-Handberton

-This project integrates AI features into a robotic hand using TensorFlow 2 and Keras.
+This project integrates AI features into a robotic hand (Arduino) using TensorFlow 2 and Keras.
 The robotic hand is controlled via a web interface, and it responds to various commands using a neural network for intent recognition.

 ## Directory Structure